June 30, 2020

 The above steps are easy to follow on your own when faced with a denied insurance claim.
 Some will be more successful than others in going through the steps, but know that there is professional help to work with you.

-When you don’t have the time to do this yourself
+You don’t have the time to do this yourself

-If the terms or details of the policy are hard for you to understand
+The terms or details of the policy are hard for you to understand

-If you’ve exhausted all options but want to see if there’s something you’ve missed
+You’ve exhausted all options but want to see if there’s something you’ve missed

 You wish to file an independent external review as a last resort